thir13en/training-angular/notes/change-detection.md

 template expressions have changed.
 This is done for all components.
 Angular does not do `deep` object comparison to detect changes, it only takes into account properties used by the template.

+### Change Detection and Development mode
+In Development mode, change detection are always runt twice, one for the normal change detection cycle and a second one to detect changes in properties during the very same change detection cycle, which shouldn't happen.